Mikael Forssell: Return to HJK

 On 29 October 2012, it was announced that Forssell would be returning to Finland after spending 14 years abroad, signing a two-year contract with his former club HJK.
 On 22 April 2013, Forssell opened the scoring by a header, in a 2–0 away win over rivals Honka.
 He finished the season with 14 league goals, the club's top goalscorer as HJK won their fifth consecutive championship.

 After a stint with German side VfL Bochum, Forssell rejoined HJK on 3 March 2016.

 HIFK and retirement

 On 10 April 2017, Forssell signed a contract for one year with HIFK.
 He announced his retirement in May 2018.

 International career

 Forssell was a regular for the Finnish national team for most of the 2000s.
 He played his first match for Finland on 9 June 1999 against Moldova, and scored his first goal on 28 February 2001 against Luxembourg.
 He often partnered Jari Litmanen.
 Forssell also played for Finland in the 2001 FIFA World Youth Championship.

 Forssell scored twice against Germany in a 2002 World Cup qualifier; the match ended 2–2.

 Forssell scored two hat-tricks for Finland.
-On 7 September 2005, in Tampere, he scored three goals against FYR Macedonia in qualifying for the 2006 FIFA World Cup.
+On 7 September 2005, in Tampere, he scored three goals against Macedonia in qualifying for the 2006 FIFA World Cup.
 On 17 November 2010, Forssell scored three of Finland's eight goals against San Marino in the Euro 2012 qualifying.